KDAB/knut/docs/API/script/rangemark.md

 Joins the two `RangeMark` and creates a new one.

-The new `RangeMark` is spaning from the minimum of the start to the maximum of the end.
+The new `RangeMark` is spanning from the minimum of the start to the maximum of the end.

 #### <a name="remove"></a>**remove**()